Skip to main content

 See your doctor for an exam before you get pregnant:

-These tests may be offered to check the risk for some genetic disorders.
+These tests may be recommended to check the risk for some genetic disorders.
 A genetic counselor can explain how certain conditions are passed from one family member to another.
 Counseling may also help you understand how a genetic condition has caused a pregnancy loss or stillbirth.
-A screening test may include blood tests to check your DNA or your partner's DNA.
+A screening test may include blood tests to check you or your partner's DNA.
 The results may show an increased risk for certain conditions that can be passed to a baby.
 Genetic tests are not always accurate or complete.
 Your baby may be born with a genetic disorder that did not show up in the tests.
-Talk to your healthcare provider about any concerns you have with genetic testing.
+Talk to your provider about any concerns you have with genetic testing.

 Keep all prenatal appointments during your next pregnancy: